Feydib/fbt/README.md

 ===
 Free Bet Tournament Web Application

-Web Application which let your organize your own bet tournamount with your friends
+Web Application which let your organize your own bet tournament with your friends